vednatnaik/FaceDetection/README.md

 # FaceDetection
 This program helps to detect multiple faces using opencv and mediapipe.it also detect eyes mouth nose and ears.

-How to reach me vedantanilnaik@gmail.com
+For collaboration reach me on  vedantanilnaik@gmail.com